-The Protections for Persons Reporting Child Abuse Act 1998 makes provision for the protection from civil liability of persons who have communicated child abuse 'reasonably and in good faith' to designated officers of the HSE or to any member of An Garda Síochána.
-This protection applies to organisations as well as to individuals.
+The Protections for Persons Reporting Child Abuse Act 1998 makes provision for the protection from civil liability of persons who have communicated child abuse 'reasonably and in good faith' to designated officers of TUSLA or to any member of An Garda Síochána.
+This protection applies to organisations as well as to individuals and also protects employees from penalisation by their employer for reporting suspected child abuse.
 This means that even if a communicated suspicion of child abuse proves unfounded, a plaintiff who took an action would have to prove that the person who communicated the concern had not acted reasonably and in good faith in making the report.

-5.7 Recording concerns that may not initially need to be reported to the HSE
+5.7 Recording concerns that may not initially need to be reported to the TUSLA